 Goal ID Goal Term of Goal Target Year Metric 06000005 Increase the number of public entities that invest in stormwater infrastructure and planning by 10% by 2033.
-Short Term (10-year) 2033 Number of public entities that dedicate funding towards stormwater infrastructure and planning 06000006 Increase the number of entities that invest in stormwater infrastructure and planning by 25% by 2053.
-Long Term (30-year) 2053 Number of public entities that dedicate funding towards stormwater infrastructure and planning 0600007 All flood regulatory authorities within the region will adopt standards equal to or exceeding minimums as recommended by the San Jacinto RFPG in the first cycle of regional flood planning.
-Short Term (10-year) 2033 Number of flood regulatory authorities that adopt standards equal to or exceeding recommended minimums by the RFPG in the first cycle 06000008 Improve interjurisdictional coordination through participation in the SJRF Planning process.
-Target to ensure that 50% of identified stakeholders complete the SJRFP stakeholder survey and provide data for inclusion in the RFP by 2033.
-Short Term (10-year) 2033 Number of identified stakeholders who submit survey responses or provide data for inclusion in the San Jacinto Regional Flood Plan 06000009 Improve interjurisdictional coordination through participation in the SJRF Planning process.
-Target to ensure that 90% of identified stakeholders complete the SJRFP stakeholder survey and provide data for inclusion in the RFP by 2053.
-Long Term (30-year) 2053 Number of identified stakeholders who submit survey responses or provide data for inclusion in the San Jacinto Regional Flood Plan
+Short Term (10-year) 2033 Number of public entities that dedicate funding towards stormwater infrastructure and planning 06000006 Increase the number of public entities that invest in stormwater infrastructure and planning by 25% by 2053.
+Long Term (30-year) 2053 Number of public entities that dedicate funding towards stormwater infrastructure and planning 06000007 All flood regulatory authorities within the region will adopt standards equal to or exceeding minimums as recommended by the San Jacinto RFPG in the first cycle of regional flood planning.
+Short Term (10-year) 2033 Number of flood regulatory authorities that adopt standards equal to or exceeding recommended minimums by the RFPG in the first cycle 06000008 Improve interjurisdictional coordination through participation in the San Jacinto regional flood planning process.
+Target to ensure that 50% of identified stakeholders complete the San Jacinto RFP stakeholder survey and provide data for inclusion in the RFP by 2033.
+Short Term (10-year) 2033 Number of identified stakeholders who submit survey responses or provide data for inclusion in the San Jacinto RFP 06000009 Improve interjurisdictional coordination through participation in the San Jacinto regional flood planning process.
+Target to ensure that 90% of identified stakeholders complete the San Jacinto RFP stakeholder survey and provide data for inclusion in the RFP by 2053.
+Long Term (30-year) 2053 Number of identified stakeholders who submit survey responses or provide data for inclusion in the San Jacinto RFP 06000010 Expand the understanding of flood risk in the San Jacinto region.
+Short Term (10-year) 2033 Percentage of the floodplain quilt, by studied stream length, that is based on NOAA Atlas 14 rainfall data 06000011 Reduce the number of critical facilities subject to inundation during the 1% ACE by 5% by 2033.
+Short Term (10-year) 2033 Number of critical facilities subject to 1% ACE flood risk 06000012 Reduce the number of critical facilities subject to inundation during the 1% ACE by 20% by 2053.
+Long Term (30-year) 2053 Number of critical facilities subject to 1% ACE flood risk